Theodore Watts-Dunton: Birth and education

 Walter Theodore Watts was born at St Ives, in what was then Huntingdonshire.
 He added his mother's maiden name Dunton to his surname in 1897.
 He was originally educated as a naturalist, and saw much of the East Anglian Gypsies, of whose superstitions and folklore he made careful study.
 Abandoning natural history for the law, he qualified as a solicitor and went to London, where he practised for some years, giving his spare time to his chosen pursuit of literature.
 One of his clients was Swinburne, whom he befriended in 1872.

 Literary contributions

-Watts-Dunton contributed regularly to The Examiner from 1874 and to The Athenaeum from 1875 until 1898, being for more than twenty years the principal poetry critic of poetry in the latter.
+Watts-Dunton contributed regularly to The Examiner from 1874 and to The Athenaeum from 1875 until 1898, being for more than twenty years the principal poetry critic in the latter.
 He wrote widely for other publications and contributed several articles to the Encyclopædia Britannica 9th edition (1885), of which the most significant was the one on "Poetry" in the ninth edition, where he explored poetry's first principles.